Korzer420/LoreMaster/Rando_Readme.md

 - Randomizes the ability to read lore tablets.

 #### Black Egg Temple Condition
-Determines what is need for opening the black egg temple.
+Determines what is needed for opening the black egg temple.
 - Dreamers: Like Vanilla the door opens once you have 3 dreamers.
 - Lore: The door opens once you obtained enough lore bits.
 - Both: Self explaining.